Moston History, Family Crest & Coats of Arms

 Early Origins of the Moston family

 The surname Moston was first found in Flintshire (Welsh: Sir y Fflint), a historic county, created after the defeat of the Welsh Kingdom of Gwynedd in 1284, and located in north-east Wales, where they were descended from one of the fifteen noble tribes of Wales.
 In the 12th century they were Lords of the Manor of Mostyn, seated at Mostyn Hall.
 At the taking of the Domesday Book in 1086 Mostyn, was held by Robert of Rhuddlan from whom they may also be conjecturally descended.
 Another branch of the family was found in Moston, Cheshire.
 "The manor, in old records "Moreston," was given about 1125 to the convent of St. Werburgh, under which an estate was held here by a family who took their name from the township."

 Important Dates for the Moston family

 Moston Spelling Variations

 Although there are comparatively few Welsh surnames, they have a great many spelling variations.
 Variations of Welsh names began almost immediately after their acceptance within Welsh society.
 In the Middle Ages, it was up to priests and the few other people that recorded names in official documents to decide how to spell the names that they heard.
 Variations that occurred because of improper recording increased dramatically as the names were later transliterated into English.
 The Brythonic Celtic language of Wales, known by natives as Cymraeg, featured many highly inflected sounds that could not be properly captured by the English language.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations were all indicated by the particular variation of one's name.
 The spelling variations of the name Moston have included Mostyn, Mostin, Mostyne, Mosten, Mostine and others.

 Early Notables of the Moston family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Moston Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Moston Notables in all our PDF Extended History products and printed products wherever possible.